mhjmaas/ts-workshop/solutions/05-decisions/README.md

 // also note the "else" block is optional, if you don't need to do anything else, just leave it out...

 ```
 The above code is alreay in the index.js file in this folder.
 Modify the myAge value to be 29, 30 and observe. now change the operator to any of >=, > or === and observe what happens to the result.
-You can also do != or !== which is "NOT equals".

 As you can see you every expression that resolves to true will then be executed in the "if" block.
 You can also compare strings and execute code when they match.
 However that's when we run into one of the quirks of javascript and type safety.
 The rule of thumb is if you want to compare for equality always use the triple equals operator (===) instead of double equals (==) like in other programming languages.
 Double equals converts to the same type first before comparing, where triple equals does not, and that is more advisable to use.
 Let me illustrate with an example: